‘Overwatch’ Release For Nintendo Switch Looks Unlikely, But Not Ruled Out By Blizzard

 — Nintendo Switch (@NinSwitchNews) April 8, 2017

 According to Gamespot, new comments from Overwatch director Jeff Kaplan appear to suggest that porting the popular shooter to the Nintendo Switch would be difficult, thanks to its limited hardware capabilities.
-Whilst the Nintendo Switch is undeniably the newest piece of gaming hardware on the block, it’s also considerably underpowered in comparison to its competitors; the PlayStation 4 from Sony and the Xbox One from Microsoft, which were both first available in 2013.
+While the Nintendo Switch is undeniably the newest piece of gaming hardware on the block, it’s also considerably underpowered in comparison to its competitors: the PlayStation 4 from Sony and the Xbox One from Microsoft, which were both first available in 2013.

 “Getting Overwatch on the Switch is very challenging for us, but we’re always open-minded about exploring possible platforms,” he said.
 “I think the problem is we’ve really targeted our min spec in a way that we would have to revisit performance and how to get on that platform.”